 An integrative approach to counseling takes some elements from each of the other three types of counseling approaches.
 The idea behind an integrated approach is that there is some truth to each of the three types of counseling approaches.
 Only a combination of the three will be effective in treating the whole person or relationship.

-Tried And True Counseling Approaches For Couples Therapy
+6 Counseling Approaches For Couples Therapy

 Emotionally Focused Therapy For Couples

-The Cornerstone approach developed and researched by counselors with Howard University is an integrative counseling approach to couples counseling.
+The Cornerstone Approach developed and researched by counselors with Howard University is an integrative counseling approach to couples counseling.
 This approach is based on four cornerstones of a good marriage or relationship.
 These four cornerstones are resiliency, social support, adaptability, and self-fulfillment.
 These cornerstones are defined, explored, and reinforced to allow couples to reach fulfillment individually and together.

 The Journal of Counseling Psychology published a study by E.L.
 Worthington et al. in 1997 about strategic hope-focused relationship enrichment counseling.
 This is a humanistic approach to couple’s therapy.
 This method is for couples who already have a healthy and stable relationship and want to strengthen and enrich that relationship to new heights.

-*Please contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) if you or someone you know is experiencing abuse.
-The hotline is available 24/7, and chat options, as well as information on abuse, how to create a safety plan, how to support others, and more, are available on https://www.thehotline.org/.
+Please contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) if you or someone you know is experiencing abuse.
+The hotline is available 24/7, and chat options, as well as information on abuse, how to create a safety plan, how to support others, and more, are available at https://www.thehotline.org/.

 Postmodern Narrative Therapy

 This approach evaluates thoughts and behaviors in the context of their culture or background and the story they have written for themselves.
-This can help couples go through together because it can bring a new understanding of the relationship.
-You will also learn more about your partner and how they relate to you and the world around them based on their background.
+This can help couples go through challenges together because it can bring a new understanding of the relationship.
+You can also learn more about your partner and how they relate to you and the world around them based on their background.

 Behavioral Couples Therapy

-According to the National Institute of Health, behavioral couples therapy is a treatment approach developed specifically for couples where at least one partner has a substance use disorder**.
+According to the National Institute of Health, behavioral couples therapy is a treatment approach developed specifically for couples where at least one partner has a substance use disorder.
 It attempts to reduce usage by restructuring destructive couple interactions that often lead to substance use.